philipho11/Wiki-again/Set-up-a-Private-Network.md

 Next, click "Subnet Details".
 Check the box next to Enable DHCP so that your VM instances will automatically be assigned an IP on the subnet.

-In the DNS Name Servers box, type '8.8.8.8' (you may recognize this as one of Google's public name servers).
+In the DNS Name Servers box, type 147.8.2.254, 147.8.145.254 (two HKU name servers) ,or type '8.8.8.8' (you may recognize this as one of Google's public name servers).

 <!-- image out of date
 <img src=http://i.imgur.com/Hz1ShP4.png>